second-state/lity/docs/rule-engine-guide.rst

 Examples of salience
 """"""""""""""""""""

-If you want some rules to be processed first than other rules (i.e higher priority), ``salience`` keyword can be used.
+If you want some rules to be processed before other rules (i.e higher priority), ``salience`` keyword can be used.
 The bigger the number specified, the higher the priority it have.

 .. code-block:: Lity